 - Contact Data such as first name, last name, title, email address, postal address, telephone numbers, employer and job title.

 - Profile Data such asyour preferences in receiving marketing from us and from the Dixcart Group in the UK, your communication preference and any feedback responses.

 - Other Information any other information you choose to provide to us.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 3. How and why we use your personal data for our newsletters and to whom we disclose it

-This privacy notice only deals with the use of personal data when you subscribe to our newsletters.
+This privacy notice only deals with the use of personal data when you subscribe to our newsletters or make an enquiry to us via a form on our website.
 It applies to both clients and non-client contacts.
 Use of personal data in relation to the provisional legal services and/or in connection with business relationships is dealt with in a separate Privacy Notice (Legal Services and Business Relationships).

 We maintain a mailing list of all those who have subscribed to our newsletters.